Ask Dr. Gourmet

 Extensive : The same longer list as the Medium document, but with exact levels of Vitamin K in mcgs.

-As far as your question about scrambled eggs it may be that you read something about cooking the eggs in a particular type of oil that might raise the Vitamin K level.
+As far as your question about scrambled eggs, it may be that you read something about cooking the eggs in a particular type of oil that might raise the Vitamin K level.
 The USDA database lists one whole scrambled egg as having only 2.4 micrograms of Vitamin K. The database is not specific about what the egg was cooked in, however.
 The egg itself has less than a microgram of Vitamin K. Both of these levels would be considered a very low amount and not likely to interact with your warfarin.

 A good oil for cooking scrambled eggs is grapeseed oil.
-It is very high in the good fats, has a high smoke point and a teaspoon has no Vitamin K. Olive oil has a little bit of Vitamin K at 2.7 micrograms in a teaspoon.
+It is very high in the good monounsaturated fats, has a high smoke point, and a teaspoon has no Vitamin K. Olive oil has a little bit of Vitamin K at 2.7 micrograms in a teaspoon.
 There's a good scrambled eggs recipe on my website.

 Even though it uses butter, there's very little added fat and the taste is richer.
 The butter has an insignificant amount of Vitamin K.